2D Art and Animation

 | WebGL | DXT5 + fallback | Check support via SystemInfo |

-For atlases with many small sprites and sharp edges—ASTC 4x4 is preferable to ASTC 6x6 (fewer artifacts on small details).
+For atlases with many small sprites and sharp edges, ASTC 4x4 is preferable to ASTC 6x6 (fewer artifacts on fine details).

-Particle System (Shuriken) — for most 2D effects, the built-in suffices.
-For 2D: Renderer Mode = Billboard or Horizontal Billboard, Simulation Space = World for effects that shouldn't move with the character.
+Particle System (Shuriken) — for most 2D effects, the built-in system is sufficient.
+For 2D it's important: Renderer Mode = Billboard or Horizontal Billboard, Simulation Space = World for effects that should not move with the character.

-Visual Effect Graph (VFX Graph) in URP — GPU-based particles for complex effects with thousands of particles.
-For mobile—use cautiously; requires Compute Shaders (not all devices support).
+Visual Effect Graph (VFX Graph) in URP — GPU-based particles, suitable for complex effects with thousands of particles.
+For mobile — be cautious, requires Compute Shaders (not all devices support).

 Shader Graph for 2D: dissolve effects, outline via SDF, distortion (water, heat shimmer), animated UV (lava, water).
-Sprite Lit Shader + custom nodes in Shader Graph—standard approach for 2D in URP.
+Sprite Lit Shader + custom nodes in Shader Graph — standard path for 2D in URP.

-2D Animation Package (native Unity): PSDImporter for importing Photoshop layers as separate sprites, Sprite Skin for skeletal animation within Unity without Spine.
-Works for simple characters with limited animations—if the team prefers not to buy a Spine license.
+2D Animation Package (native Unity): PSDImporter for importing layers from Photoshop as separate sprites, Sprite Skin for skeletal animation inside Unity without Spine.
+Suitable for simple characters with a limited number of animations — if the team doesn't want to purchase a Spine license.
+These costs are recouped in one project if animations exceed 15.